 On top of waiving the activation fee for new restaurants joining the platform, they are introducing fast-tracked onboarding to help them be available for delivery in less than 48 hours after signing up.

 Finally, to help to create a more reliable and immediate source of cash flow, they’re rolling out a new payment option for restaurants.
 This new feature will allow restaurants of all sizes to opt into daily payments on all Uber Eats orders, rather than the typical weekly billing cycle provided by other platforms.

 These measures will only be available until 31 March 2020, when their outcomes will be reviewed.

 Unfortunately as of 20 March 2020, 23:00.
 Deliveroo has not released a statement nor have they replied back to our questions to aid UK businesses currently on or off their platform.

 The promising near-immediate response from the likes of Just Eat and Uber Eats is a positive sign.
 As this could see the way Cafés, Catering Companies and Independent Restaurants generate alternate revenue streams outside of normal methods.

 We can see the growth of a new market and the way we consume our food will further evolve.

-Thames Williams is more than accountants.
+Thames Williams are more than accountants.
 We’re your business productivity suite and here to support all small independent businesses.
-Book a call today for your free consultation.

 DISCLAIMER: This article is for guidance only, and professional advice should be obtained before acting on any information contained herein.
 Thames Williams cannot accept any responsibility for loss occasioned to any person as a result of action taken or refrained from in consequence of the content of this article.